 Hematemesis, Abdominal Pain and Anemia in an Older Cat

-This case review follows Sparky’s medical care from his initial presentation to our hospital (VCA Southern Maryland Veterinary Referral Center-VCA SMVCR located in Waldorf, MD) on March 2, 2017, through multiple admissions and discharges to both this hospital and a larger referral hospital (Dogs and Cats Veterinary Referral and ER located in Bowie, MD) ending on March 24, 2017.
+This case review discusses feline anemia in an older cat.
+It follows Sparky’s medical care from his initial presentation to our hospital (VCA Southern Maryland Veterinary Referral Center-VCA SMVCR located in Waldorf, MD) on March 2, 2017, through multiple admissions and discharges to both this hospital and a larger referral hospital (Dogs and Cats Veterinary Referral and ER located in Bowie, MD) ending on March 24, 2017.
 Some of the dates overlap because he was discharged from one hospital and admitted at another for further testing and treatment.
 The family’s last name has been omitted for privacy.

 Sparky, a 12-year-old male neutered domestic short-haired cat, initially presented to VCA Southern Maryland on March 2, 2017, for hematemesis, lethargy, and inappetence.
 He was admitted to VCA SMVRC for observation and treatment.
 Nurses monitored his vital signs every 4 hours, along with medication changes related to his anemia and hydration status.
 His treatments included supportive care with IV fluids; buprenorphine for pain control; and gastrointestinal (GI) protectants, including maropitant, pantoprazole, and sucralfate.
 He was discharged the next afternoon with instructions to return in 7 days for recheck laboratory testing or sooner if needed.
 No further vomiting was noted.